 This gene consists of two large ORFs, rep 1a and rep 1b, which share a small region of overlap.

-Rep 1a was translated to pp 1a
+Rep 1a was translated to pp 1a that is cleaved in 11 nsps.

-Rep 1b was translated to pp1ab
+Rep 1b was translated to pp1ab which is cleaved into 15 nsps.